 - Click Publish in the top-right corner, and the flow will change to the published status.

-From that moment on you can assign your flow to numbers.
+From that moment on, you can assign your flow to numbers.

-You can work on the new draft version while the previous version remains published.
+In both cases, you can work on the new draft version while the previous version remains published.

 Since there can be only one published version per flow, if you publish this new draft, the previous version will be archived automatically.